photoprism/photoprism-docs/docs/developer-guide/setup.md

 # Setting Up Your Development Environment

-!!! warning

-    Please note that this guide was not tested on Windows, you might need to change docker-compose.yml to make it work with Windows specific paths.

 ### Step 1: Use [Git](https://git-scm.com/downloads) to Clone the Project from GitHub

 Before running any commands, please make sure you have [Git](https://git-scm.com/downloads), [Make](https://www.gnu.org/software/make/), [Docker](https://store.docker.com/search?q=docker&type=edition&offering=community), and Docker Compose installed on your system.
 These are available for Mac, Linux, and Windows.[^1]